 From the 2016 topographic/bathymetric survey data, the area of the water surface of the CCR surface impoundment was approximately 7.7 acres.
-From the water depth data that was collected during the prior annual inspection in 2017, the average water depth within the CCR surface impoundment was approximately 3.07 feet.
-During the annual inspection the water surface elevation was observed to be 527.48 feet, approximately .04 feet higher in elevation then that observed in 2017.
-Therefore, the average water depth within the CCR surface impoundment at the time of the annual inspection was approximately 3.11 feet.
-Thus, the water volume within the BGS Upper Ash at the time of the annual inspection was approximately 38,650 cubic yards.
+From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was approximately 3.41 feet.
+Thus, the water volume within the BGS Upper Ash at the time of the annual inspection was approximately 42,360 cubic yards.